-Lack of clarity about future U.K. laws and regulations as the United Kingdom determines which European Union rules and regulations to replace or replicate, including financial laws and regulations, tax and free trade agreements, intellectual property rights, supply chain logistics, environmental, health and safety laws and regulations, immigration laws and employment laws, could decrease foreign direct investment in the United Kingdom, increase costs, depress economic activity and restrict access to capital.
-Possible changes to the rules and regulations relating to quality, safety and efficacy of products, clinical trials, marketing authorization, commercial sales and distribution of products could materially impact the regulatory regime with respect to products or seek regulatory approval of product candidates in the United Kingdom and/or the European Union, which could negatively affect our business, financial condition and results of operations.
-The long-term effects of Brexit will depend on any agreements (or lack thereof) between the United Kingdom and the European Union and, in particular, any arrangements for the United Kingdom to retain access to European Union markets following the expiry of the Transition Period.
+Uncertainties remain regarding the application of the terms of the trade and cooperation agreement and the other potential impacts of Brexit, and the lack of clarity about future laws and regulations as the United Kingdom determines which European Union rules and regulations to replace or replicate, including financial laws and regulations, tax and free trade agreements, intellectual property rights, supply chain logistics, environmental, health and safety laws and regulations, immigration laws and employment laws, could decrease foreign direct investment in the United Kingdom, increase costs, depress economic activity and restrict access to capital.
+Possible changes to the rules and regulations relating to quality, safety and efficacy of products, clinical trials, marketing authorization, commercial sales and distribution of products could materially impact the regulatory regime with respect to products and approval of any product candidates in the United Kingdom or the European Union and we may be forced to restrict or delay efforts to sell our products or seek regulatory approval of product candidates in the United Kingdom and/or the European Union, which could negatively affect our business, financial condition and results of operations.
+The long-term effects of Brexit will depend on the implementation of the trade and cooperation agreement and any other agreements (or lack thereof) between the United Kingdom and the European Union and, in particular, any arrangements for the United Kingdom to retain access to European Union markets following the expiry of the Transition Period.